douglasstarnes/mempy-flask-heroku/README.md

 Werkzeug==0.10.4
 itsdangerous==0.24
 ```
-The file Heroku looks for to determine what dependencies to install is called `requirements.txt` and we could just copy the output of `pip freeze` into a new file but there is an easier way.
+The file Heroku looks for to determine what dependencies to install is called `requirements.txt`.
+We could just copy the output of `pip freeze` into a new file but there is an easier way.
 Linux will let you _redirect_ the output of a command to a file.
 So for our needs the command
 ```
 pip freeze > requirements.txt
 ```
 will suffice.

 ######Git
 Git is a version control system.
-As you work on your project you would _commit_ changes at various stages to a Git _repository_ and Git would keep track of those changes and also allow mulitple people to work on the same project without silently overwriting each other's work.
+As you work on your project you will _commit_ changes at various stages to a Git _repository_ on your local machine and Git will keep track of those changes and also allow mulitple people to work on the same project without silently overwriting each other's work.
 However, we are going to use Git for deploying our application to Heroku's servers.
-When you are ready to send commited changes to a server, you do a _push_ to the server.
+When you are ready to send committed changes to a remote master repository, you do a _push_ to the server.
 When you push changes to Heroku's server, it will also trigger the deployment process of copying files, installing dependencies and starting the application.
 So let's set up Git.

-Again, Cloud9 has made this easy by installing it on the workspace for you.
-So the first thing we need to do in make sure the current directory is the root of the workspace (`~/workspace`) and initialize it as a Git repository with the command:
+Again, Cloud9 has made this easy by installing Git in the workspace for you.
+So the first thing we need to do is make sure the current directory is the root of the workspace (`~/workspace`) and initialize it as a Git repository with the command:
 ```
 git init .
 ```
-Where the last parameter is the directory to use or '.' (dot) for the current directory.
+The last parameter is the directory to use or '.' (dot) for the current directory.

 Then we need to tell Git which files to add to this repository.
 We can just add all of them with the command:
 ```
 git add .
 ```
-Finally, we need to commit the changes to the local git repo with the command:
+Finally, we need to commit the changes to the local Git repo with the command:
 ```
 git commit -m 'initial commit'
 ```
-Now the paramter to the -m (for _message_) flag allows you to provide some text to describe the changes in this commit.
+The parameter to the -m (for _message_) flag allows you to provide some text to describe the changes in this commit.
 You should get in the habit of doing this.
-Commits are not large changes always so you shouldn't need much text.
+Commits are not always large changes so you shouldn't need much text.
 However, we can use some dummy text like above for now.

 ######Push to Heroku
 The commands `git add` and `git commit` have come to be known as part of the 'check in dance'.
-The last step is to push the committed changes to the remote server, Heroku is this case.
-First, we have to be able to tell Git where that server is.
+The last step is to push the committed changes to the remote server, Heroku in this case.
+First, we have to tell Git where that server is.
 Heroku makes this very easy for you.
-When you create a new app on Heroku, it will create a Git _remote_ that will specify Git repository that Heroku has set up for your application.
+When you create a new app on Heroku, it will create a Git _remote_ that will specify the address of a remote repository that Heroku has set up for your application.
 To create a new app use the `apps:create` command:
 ```
 heroku apps:create [app-name]
 ```
 You can omit the app-name and heroku will generate one for you or you can provide one.
-However, it must be unique across Heroku so you might have to try more than once to find one that is not in use.
+However, if you provide one it must be unique across Heroku so you might have to try a few times to find one that is not in use.

-The `apps:create` command will set up the remote which you can see with the command `git remote -v` (v for verbose).
-And we can see that it created a remote called _heroku_.
+The `apps:create` command will set up the remote which you can view with the command `git remote -v` (v for verbose).
+You will see that it created a remote called _heroku_.
 That will obviously be the source.
-We also need to provide a destination for git on Heroku which will be called _master_.
+We also need to provide a destination for Git on Heroku which will be called _master_.
 Heroku also set that up for us.
 So the command to push the application to Heroku ends up being:
 ```
 git push heroku master
 ```
 This will take a little while and product a lot of output.
-You'll see that it will detect the Python version in `runtime.txt` and then installed the dependencies from `requirements.txt`.
-Then it launch the application and verify the deployment.
+You'll see that it will detect the Python version in `runtime.txt` and then install the dependencies from `requirements.txt`.
+Then it will launch the application and verify the deployment.
 After that, assuming everything worked, it will return to the command line without error.

 To see our application on the web, we have a URL reserved for us in the form:
 `[app-name].herokuapp.com`